Search

 • If a person touches a live conductor, current may flow through the body to the ground and cause a shock.

-• A person may get an electric shock hazard if incidentally the hands or other part of the body create a bridge between the welding supply (e.g. the live welding electrode) and the welding return (e.g., workpiece) of the welding circuit/equipment.
+• A person may get an electric shock hazard if, incidentally the hands or other parts of the body create a bridge between the welding supply (e.g., the live welding electrode) and the welding return (e.g., workpiece) of the welding circuit or equipment.

 • Increased electrical contact with the ground increases the risk of shock.